jdg9vr/Poker_Simulator/README.md

 Hand_detector: Detect the value of a hand
 - Input: List of 7 cards in a person's hand after the river (two pocket cards and five community cards)
 - Output: Tuple where the first value is the rank of the hand (1-9) and second is the five cards in the player's hand

+## One_hand_test.py

+Creates all test examples for hand_detector in one_hand.py to ensure correctness.